-Starting from 2017, Korea has exchanged with 53 countries, including the United Kingdom, Cayman Islands, British Virgin Islands, etc., certain information on financial accounts and income according to the Multilateral Competent Authority Agreements (MCAA).
-From 2018, Korea has exchanged such information with more countries because additional countries, including Switzerland, Singapore, etc., signed the MCAA.
-The NTS should be motivated to actively mobilise its infrastructure to exchange offshore financial and non-financial tax information for the purpose of pursuing taxpayers suspected of being engaged in offshore tax avoidance and conducting tax audits of such tax avoidance.
+Since 2017, Korea has exchanged with foreign countries certain information on financial accounts and income according to the Multilateral Competent Authority Agreements (MCAA).
+As of February 2019, the list of such foreign countries increased to 103 countries, including the United Kingdom, the United States, Cayman Islands, British Virgin Islands, Switzerland, Singapore, etc. The NTS should be motivated to actively mobilise its infrastructure to exchange offshore financial and non-financial tax information for the purpose of pursuing taxpayers suspected of being engaged in offshore tax avoidance and conducting tax audits of such tax avoidance.

 Choice of business entity

 The following types of commercial entities are permitted in Korea:

 - Corporation (Hoesa): There are five classes of corporation, outlined as follows:

 - Limited corporation: